Coronavirus Update: All the TV Shows, Movies, Sports, and Major Events Canceled Due to COVID-19 | TV Guide

-The coronavirus outbreak, which was categorized as a global pandemic by the World Health Organization on March 11, has continued to spread, with the number of people diagnosed with COVID-19 now rising to more than 160,000 cases worldwide.
-In the United States, President Donald Trump declared a national emergency on March 13, and many states and local governments have been issuing their own emergency declarations as well.
-In response to the outbreak, and the CDC's recommendation of "social distancing" as a means of slowing the spread of the disease, a growing number of public events and productions have been canceled, and no industry has been left untouched.
+The coronavirus global pandemic continues to spread, with over 300,000 diagnosed cases worldwide.
+In the United States, many state and local governments have been closing schools, shutting down restaurants and nightclubs, and encouraging residents to follow the Center for Disease Control's recommendation for "social distancing" as a means to slow the spread of the disease and save lives.
+An unprecedented number of public events and productions have been canceled, and no industry has been left untouched.

-The entertainment world has seen TV productions come to a halt, movie premiere dates delayed, and major events like E3, SXSW, and WonderCon all postponed or canceled in response to the news.
-The sports world has also been heavily impacted, as leagues like the NBA, NHL, and MLB have all postponed or canceled their seasons of gameplay, and the NCAA has now canceled all of its Division I men and women's basketball tournaments.
+The entertainment world has seen TV productions come to a halt, movie premiere dates delayed, and major events like the Cannes Film Festival, E3, and Broadway musicals all postponed or canceled in response to the news.
+The sports world has also been heavily impacted, as leagues like the NBA, NHL, and MLB have all postponed or canceled their seasons of gameplay.
 There is also growing uncertainty surrounding the 2020 Summer Olympics in Japan, San Diego Comic-Con, and the Cannes Film Festival.
 Furthermore, many theme parks, including Disney and Universal's locations, are being closed down for the month of March in an effort to slow the spread of the virus.

 Read on for an updated roundup of all of the entertainment-related events that have been affected by the outbreak so far, and bookmark this page for additional updates to come.